Faculty: Professor Maling Ebrahimpour, dean; Professors S. Chen and Rosen, associate deans.

 The Master of Business Administration (M.B.A.) program prepares students for leadership positions in business, government, and nonprofit organizations.
 The faculty seeks to develop a global perspective while stressing the ethical and environmental responsibilities inherent in all management activities.
 Full-time candidates may begin the program in the fall semester only and will complete the program in one calendar year.
 Part-time candidates may begin the program in the fall, spring, or summer semester.
 The M.B.A. program has been accredited by the Association to Advance Collegiate Schools of Business International (AACSB) since 1972.

 Admission requirements: Graduate Management Admissions Test (GMAT) or Graduate Record Exam (GRE), a statement of purpose, application fee, a résumé, two letters of recommendation, and transcripts of all previous undergraduate or postbaccalaureate work are required.
 The GMAT/GRE requirement will be waived for candidates who hold one of the following criteria: URI graduate (any major) with a minimum 3.60 GPA; Hold a Masters or PhD degree (any discipline); Licensed as a Certified Public Accountant or Certified Financial Planner; Passed Level II of the CFA Program.
 Work experience is valued.
-Applicants for whom English is not the native language are required to score 91 or above on the TOEFL (or 6.5 on the IELTS) and to meet the University minimum on each of the four sections of the TOEFL exam; see web.uri.edu/graduate-school/apply/international-applicants/.
+Applicants for whom English is not the native language are required to score 91 or above on the TOEFL (or 6.5 on the IELTS) and to meet the University minimum on each of the four sections of the TOEFL exam; seeweb.uri.edu/graduate-school/apply/international-applicants/.
 The GMAT or GRE score and undergraduate grade point average are not the sole criteria for admission.
 However, those with undergraduate grade point averages of less than B or those with less than 50th percentile scores on the GMAT or GRE have a low probability of admission.
 Applications from well-qualified individuals who can contribute to the cultural and ethnic diversity of the College of Business Administration and the University are welcome.
 Part-time M.B.A. applications are due June 30 for September admission, October 31 for January admission, and March 31 for summer admission.
 Full-time M.B.A. applications are due April 15 for early admission; final deadline of June 30 for September admission.